vvbv/open_nsfw/README.md

 # Open nsfw model
 This repo contains code for running Not Suitable for Work (NSFW) classification deep neural network Caffe models.
-Blog [blog](https://yahooeng.tumblr.com/post/151148689421/open-sourcing-a-deep-learning-solution-for) post which describes this experiment in more detail.
+[Blog](https://yahooeng.tumblr.com/post/151148689421/open-sourcing-a-deep-learning-solution-for) post which describes this experiment in more detail.

 #### Demo